Overuse Injuries and Training Year Around for One Sport

 UCL surgery has become a popular trend for those participating in little league baseball.
 This surgery has become so accepted in this age group that common myths have become popular.
 One myth states that UCL surgery makes the arm stronger.
 This is the myth that has parents of little leaguers asking their doctors if they can perform the surgery on their son's perfectly healthy arm (Fraser 2007).
 UCL surgery should only be performed on damaged arms.
 This does not eliminate all youths from requiring the operation.
 Young athletes have become particularly vulnerable to Tommy John Surgery because of specialization in sports.
 Early specialization creates the symptoms by overuse and repetitive stress placed on the ligaments of the elbow.
 Young athletes have become more at risk due to the number of hazards involved in specialization in sports.
 T

 Ulnar Collateral Ligament Reconstruction is a common injury among sports involving overhand throwing motions, most notably baseball pitchers.
-Although other sports such as javelin throwing, football, and tennis require some of the same movements they cannot compare to the repetitions of a baseball pitcher.
+Although other sports such as javelin throwing, football, and tennis require some of the same movements, they cannot compare to the repetitions of a baseball pitcher.
 Presently, there is an increase in the number of youth athletes receiving the operation.
 This is due to the increase in the number of youth athletes specializing in one sport before puberty and the belief that the surgery will make the athletes throwing arm stronger.
-To resolve the problem of youth arm injuries it is important to use the concept of periodization.
+To resolve the problem of youth arm injuries, it is vital to use the concept of periodization.
 One of the cycles should involve a period of rest that exceeds two months.

 If you quote information from this page in your work, then the reference for this page is: